 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-biography, picture book that was published by HMH Books for Young Readers on 1993 and has 32 pages.
+biography, picture book in Hardcover edition that was published by HMH Books for Young Readers on 1993 and has 32 pages.

 Explore it on Goodreads or Amazon.

 A standalone biography of a grandson’s remembrances of his grandfather’s life that should really get a “6”.

 In 1994, Grandfather’s Journey won the Caldecott Medal, and in 1993, it won the California Book Award Silver Medal for Juvenile.

 It’s beautiful yet sad.
 Say reminisces about his grandfather, his journey to America, his life, and his return to the Japan he misses.
 Say doesn’t stop there, for he continues with his parents, and then to his own experience and feelings.

 Beautiful.
 I know I said it before, but it does bear repeating.
 The paintings are so gorgeous, and the stories Say writes encapsulate the experience of many immigrants to America, only Say’s version has such a lovely peacefulness to it.